Working or Holding an Event in Marion County Public Right-of-Way

 If you will be working or holding an event within public right-of-way that is under Marion County jurisdiction a permit is required from Marion County Public Works Land Development Engineering and Permits.
 Follow the steps below to apply for and obtain a permit.
 If you have any questions please call us at (503) 588-5036 and ask for LDEP or e-mail us at MCLDEP@co.marion.or.us.

-Applying for a Land Development and/or Event Permit with Marion County Public Works
+Applying for a Land Development, Event, and/or Utility Permit

 1. Fill out the General Land Development and Event Permit Application form (link below).